PaddlePaddle/PaddleRec/README_en.md

 - Recommendation system helps users quickly find useful and interesting information from massive data.

-- Recommendation system is also a silver bullet to attract users, retain users, increase users stickiness and improve users conversion.
+- Recommendation system is also a silver bullet to attract users, retain users, increase users' stickness or conversionn.

   > Who can better use the recommendation system, who can gain more advantage in the fierce competition.
   >